codeconsole/grailsnumberbug/README.md

 Work arounds attempted:

 Creating a PropertyEditor - Does not work for Edit page.

-Creating a fields override gsp for long and int _displayWidget.gsp/_displayWidget.gsp
-	Does not work for the Edit page.
+Creating a fields override gsp for long and int _displayWidget.gsp & _displayWidget.gsp - Does not work for the Edit page.

 I would imagine a bug like this would be very confusing for a new user to Grails as extremely basic functionality such as editing a number does not work out of the box.